ericpante/bioinfo/3_RADseq_exercises.md

 We will see in lecture how we can build different library types to get more sequence data from one run.
 Different libraries can have single-end (SE) reads, paired-end (PE) reads, reads with mated-pairs (MP).
 We will also review the different flavors of RAD (eg. sdRAD, ddRAD, etc.).

-## Getting the raw data through the SRA-toolkit (for information only - please don't run this-)
+## Getting publicly avaible raw data through the SRA-toolkit (for information only - please don't run this-)

 Let's get the data from SRA using their toolkit.
 Here is the SRA link : https://www.ncbi.nlm.nih.gov/sra.
 Here is the accession number : SRP021469.
 Get the `SRR_Acc_List.txt` to use with the toolkit